InfoSecDion/InfoSecDion/README.md

 - 🌨️ I'm a SOC Analyst actively building Tier 2 and Tier 3 skill sets across DFIR, threat hunting, adversary emulation, and detection development.
 Everything I'm working on feeds into a long term goal of becoming a Detection Engineer.
 Currently pursuing my MSCS in Computer Science and open to Detection Engineering internship opportunities.

-- 🧠 I’m currently learning **DE, Cloud Sec, DF/IR, Threat Hunting, Programming & Scripting**.

-- 🤝 I’m open to collaborating on Blue Team Projects, Detection Engineering based projects, Python Projects, Home Labs & more.
+- 🤝 I’m open to collaborating on Blue Team Projects, Detection Engineering projects, Python Projects, Home Labs & more.

-- 📝 I regularly write articles on [https://www.Medium.com](https://medium.com/@InfoSecDion)
+- 📝 I write articles on [https://www.Medium.com](https://medium.com/@InfoSecDion)

-- 💬 Ask me about **Cybersecurity & Cloud Security**
+- 💬 Ask me about **Ask me about Threat Detection, SIEM, Incident Response, or getting into Detection Engineering**

 - 📫 How to reach me **https://solo.to/infosecdion**